 There is also a mix of functions, with shops, amenities and offices in addition to residential buildings.
 The aim?
-To help to make this neighbourhood a balanced, inclusive part of the city open to all, thereby strengthening social cohesion.
+To help to make this neighbourhood a balanced, inclusive part of the city open to all, particular to paint choices designed to accentuate colour contrasts.
+These requirements also apply to the outdoors, with pathways in the heart of the forest designed to be accessible, tactile paving, contrasting materials and suitable slopes.
+Street furniture is also designed to be inclusive, with wheelchair-friendly benches, etc.